BreatheManually/DSA4262-helix/README.md

     sudo apt install python3-venv
     ```

-5. Install Python dependencies in a virtual environment:
+5. Activate venv and install Python dependencies in a virtual environment:

     For MacOS/Linux:
     ```bash